 "Selene Hollow follows recently unemployed journalist Byron, as he struggles to reinvent himself while penning his first novel.
 Lost in the middle of nowhere, Byron's new home of Selene Hollow, soon reveals itself to be much more than a quite place for him to escape.
 This small quaint town holds a dark and deadly secret."

 On this day in 1959, Men Into Space aired "Building A Space Station."
-This served as the third episode in the program's only season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the third episode in the program's only season, and here's the plot summary as provided by IMDB.com:

 "McCauley supervises a team assembling a space station in orbit when tragedy strikes."